-Although this study was done with lichen, these results can be generalized to other groups organisms, although spatial scale of interactions should be considered.
-First, sessile organisms associated with a host species, such as coral, barnacles, endophytic fungi, epiphytic plants and gut endosymbionts to name a few, are communities with high potential to exhibit similar patterns of intra- and inter-host patterns resulting from host genetics (CITE).
-Secondly, communities of species with interactions that operate at a larger spatial scale might be expected to have less response to another species genetic variation, as diffuse co-evolutionary theory would predict (CITE).
+Although this study was done with lichen, these results can be generalized to other groups of organisms, although spatial scale of interactions should be considered.
+First, sessile organisms associated with a host species, such as coral, barnacles, endophytic fungi, epiphytic plants and intestinal endosymbionts to name a few, are communities with high potential to exhibit similar patterns of intra- and inter-host patterns resulting from host genetics (CITE).
+Second, communities of species with interactions that operate at a larger spatial scale might be expected to have less response to another species’ genetic variation, as diffuse co-evolutionary theory would predict (CITE).
 However, taking a network perspective, previous studies have shown that weak interactions (CITE) and indirect effects (Patten and Higashi 1995) can have large, surprising effects.
+Give an example even.

+Based on these results

+How would you predict climate change to later these interactions?
+What type of connections would get stronger or weaker?
+What about ways to assess negative impact of climate change through network structure?
+Some sort of network instability measurement..

+Some sort of weighting factor, if you knew whether the interaction was positive (i.e. facilitation) or negative (i.e. competition), would be really cool.

+What about exotic species?
+If looking purely from a network perspective, might see more connections to be a good thing, but if it involves an exotic, not necessarily beneficial.
+Can you compare network structure between presence and absence of exotic species?
+Might expect that Tamarix, with its extensive impact on many different facets of the surrounding environment, to have a complex network structure when it is present, maybe implying that removal will have a larger effect than if there weren’t as many connections.

+What about promoting the conservation of interactions rather than just species per se?

 Conclusion

+Evolution of interaction networks and relevance to community assembly

 In this study, we have shown how genetic variation can contribute to the structure of a network of interacting species.
 This has major implications for understanding how networks of species evolve, since genetic variation is the raw material for evolution.
 Although this has primarily been from an ecological perspective, network theory provides not only a useful tool for systems level analysis but also a common framework for bridging disciplines.
 These findings have implications for understanding how other networks that operate entirely or in part under principles similar to biological evolution, such as whole ecosystems.

+Observations in the wild and common garden

+Recent studies have questioned the appropriateness of common gardens to reflect community patterns in the wild (Tack refs).
+Our findings show that …

+Mechanisms (Bark roughness)

+Other questions:

+Do genetically similar trees support more similar networks?
+Genetic similarity rule

 References

 Robert C. Barbour, Julianne M. O'Reilly-Wapstra, David W. De Little, Gregory J. Jordan, Dorothy A. Steane, Jonathon R. Humphreys, Joseph K. Bailey, Thomas G. Whitham, and Bradley M. Potts A geographic mosaic of genetic variation within a foundation tree species and its community-level consequences Ecology 2009 90:7, 1762-1772